News and discussion about The Alchemists’ Council series (ECW Press).

 “…evocatively crafted fantasy….
 Masson (The Elijah Tree) has a lyrical writing style that echoes some of the English romantics’ focus on beauty and nature.
 She excels at propelling the story forward with complex characters….
 [A] smart, well-constructed story.” ― Publishers Weekly

 “An intelligently written, character-driven fantasy novel…The Alchemists’ Council by Cynthea Masson definitely merits a gold seal of approval.” ― BryceRaffle.com

 Click on “Book Reviews” on the main menu to read more.

 Cynthea Masson is a professor in the English department at Vancouver Island University.
-After completing a Ph.D. in English with a focus on medieval mysticism, she undertook a postdoctoral fellowship involving work with medieval alchemical manuscripts at the British Library.
-In addition to articles on mysticism and alchemy, many of her academic publications over the past decade have been in the area of television studies.
-She is a co-editor of the academic book Reading Joss Whedon.
+After completing a Ph.D. in English with a focus on medieval mysticism, she was awarded a postdoctoral fellowship, which included work with alchemical manuscripts at the British Library.
+Her award-winning academic work includes the co-edited book Reading Joss Whedon.
 The first novel in the Alchemists’ Council series was shortlisted for the Kobo Emerging Writer Prize and won the Gold Medal for Fantasy in the 2017 Independent Publisher Book Awards.
-She lives in British Columbia.
+She lives in Nanaimo, British Columbia.